Artrage/artrage-music/README.md

 •   Unique favicon is used throughout

 2. Music
-a.
-Each album is available to stream from an online service
+• 	Each album is available to stream from an online service
-b.
-The players are embedded as iframe
+• 	The players are embedded as iframe
-c.
-A background image with a music note and the word “Loading” appears in the center column before the iframe loads fully
+• 	A background image with a music note and the word “Loading” appears in the center column before the iframe loads fully
-d.
-The user is able to easily navigate from album to album, or listen to each and any track
+• 	The user is able to easily navigate from album to album, or listen to each and any track

 3. Lyrics
-a.
-The user can easily reach any lyrics section of any album and read them
+• 	The user can easily reach any lyrics section of any album and read them
-b.
-All the color changes on hover make the page look dynamic
+• 	All the color changes on hover make the page look dynamic

 4. Merch
-a.
-Custom made Buy Now button changes from grey to burgundy on hover to match the top menu
+• 	Custom made Buy Now button changes from grey to burgundy on hover to match the top menu
-b.
-Images change opacity on hover
+• 	Images change opacity on hover to invite the user to click on it and for ease of navigation
-c.
-Each image opens in a new tab for a closer look
+• 	Each image opens in a new tab for a closer look
-d.
-Each button opens a PayPal Donate page in a new tab
+• 	Each button opens a PayPal Donate page in a new tab

 5. About
-a.
-Each image is in a 1px thick border with slightly rounded corners
+• 	Each image is in a 1px thick border with slightly rounded corners to achieve a smooth looking border
-b.
-Small icons are introduced for ease of navigation between the section, which helps on smartphone screens
+• 	Small icons are introduced for ease of navigation between the section, which helps on smartphone screens

 6. Contact
-c.
-All fields are subject to default Bootstrap validation and have to filled out before the message is sent
+• 	All fields are subject to default Bootstrap validation and have to be filled out before the message is sent
-d.
-The user will receive respective prompts and warnings
+• 	The user will receive respective prompts and warnings
-e.
-The actual email account is yet to be connected
+• 	The actual email account is yet to be connected

 7. Footer
-f.
-It’s dark navy color matches that of the Artrage logo
+• 	It’s dark navy color matches that of the Artrage logo
-g.
-The sections are centrally aligned for aesthetic effect
+• 	The sections are centrally aligned for aesthetic effect
-h.
-The social and contact links are burgundy and go white on hover, while the Donate button is made to stand out with light grey to burgundy on hover
+• 	The social and contact links are burgundy and go white on hover, while the Donate button is made to stand out with light grey to burgundy on hover

 ### Features Left to Implement
 1. PayPal and/or Stripe store checkout as links to PayPal Donate from Buy Now are temporary